-Financial Risk & Network Theory: Pre-publication Previews
+Financial Risk and Network Theory: Pre-publication Previews

 In collaboration with Journal of Network Theory in Finance